-How to Get Out of Your Head and Nail Your Dance Audition
+How to Get Out of Your Head So You Can Nail Your Dance Audition

 Well, I don't know if you've noticed, but productions are rehearsing and running like crazy these days.
 Just taking a scroll through my Facebook feed, I see post after post of rehearsal or show pics.
 It's a great thing to see.
 The arts are alive, and so many artists are booking projects and living their dreams.
 Just a week or so ago, Disney on Broadway had an open call for singers and dancers in Dallas.
 There was a huge buzz throughout the city of performers preparing for this audition.
 I heard about it on the college campuses where I teach and from local artists I've befriended.